The more you know, the more you save. It’s that simple.

 RV trailers are typically used for short term use like weekend travel or week long vacations, but many RVers employ their travel trailer for Snow Bird or even Full Time duty.

 There are also some that come with a garage (toy hauler), for more information about these types of trailers please, check out our article on Toy Haulers.
 For those interested in a 5th Wheel, please see our article on Fifth Wheels.

 Before you spend tens of thousands of dollars on a travel trailer do your research and become an informed buyer.
-Our travel trailer consumer reports and various RV guides provide a cheap education on a major purchase and will guide you every step of the way.
+Our travel trailer consumer guide provides a cheap education on a major purchase and will guide you every step of the way.